Complexity among the finitely generated subgroups of Thompson's group: The objects of study

 \subsection{The anatomy of a homeomorphism}

 To describe the elements of \(\HomeoI\) that we work with, we set some terminology.
 We write homeomorphisms to the right of their arguments and compose from left-to-right.
-The {\itshape support} \(\supt(f)\) of \(f\in \HomeoI\) is the set \(\{t\in [0,1]\mid tf\ne t\}\), and the {\itshape extended support} of \(f\) is the interior of the closure of \(\supt(f)\).
+The \emph{support} \(\supt(f)\) of \(f\in \HomeoI\) is the set \(\{t\in [0,1]\mid tf\ne t\}\), and the \emph{e-support} of \(f\) is the interior of the closure of \(\supt(f)\).